Suzuki V-Strom 800DE 2025 vs. Yamaha Tenere 700 2025

 Suzuki V-Strom 800DE 2025

-acute knee angle for riders with long legs on standard seat
+Sharp knee angle for riders with long legs on standard seat

 maximum lean angle on tarmac brakes sporty riders

-Adjustable windscreen only with tools
+adjustable windscreen only with tools

 Yamaha Tenere 700 2025